cgrindel/bazel-starlib/release/README.md

 the following steps:

 1. Creates the specified tag at the HEAD of the main branch.
+2. Builds a release archive.
-2. Generates release notes.
+3. Generates release notes.
-3. Creates a GitHub release.
+4. Creates a GitHub release.
-4. Updates the `README.md` with the latest workspace snippet information.
+5. Updates the `README.md` with the latest workspace snippet information.
-5. Creates a PR with the updated `README.md` configured to auto-merge if all the checks pass.
+6. Creates a PR with the updated `README.md` configured to auto-merge if all the checks pass.

 There are two ways that this process could fail.
 First, if an improperly formatted release tag is specified, the release workflow will fail.
 Be sure to prefix the release tag with `v`.
 Second, the